 When Suicidal recorded again, Josh Freese was on the drum kit.
 They were as angry as ever with The Art Of Rebellion (1992), Still Cyco After All These Years (1993) and Suicidal For Life (1994) resulting.
 Suicidal For Life also featured Jimmy DeGrasso (ex-MD.45/ex-Megadeth/ex-Y & T) on drums.
 Back in 1992, Muir made an appearance in the TV show Miami Vice.
 Suicidal Tendencies broke up shortly after.
 But Muir couldn't keep his revolution quiet and after the "best of..." compilation Prime Cuts (1997) and Friends & Family (1998) they reformed featuring the line-up of Dean Pleasants (ex-Infectious Grooves) and Mike Clark (guitar both), Josh Paul (bass), Brooks Wackerman (ex-Infectious Grooves; drums) and Mike Muir (vocals).

-The new lot of albums that followed received considerably less than critical acclaim with 6 The Hard Way (1999), Freedumb (1999) and Free Your Soul...And Save My Mind (2000) succeeding in showing Suicidal Tendencies short in inspiration.
-But after the release of the Friends & Family 2 in 2002, the line-up had changed to feature Steve Brunner (bass) and Ron Brunner Jr. (drums).
+The new lot of albums that followed received considerably less than critical acclaim with Six The Hard Way (1999), Freedumb (1999) and Free Your Soul and Save My Mind (2000) succeeding in showing Suicidal Tendencies short in inspiration.
+But after the later release, the line-up had changed to feature Steve Brunner (bass) and Ron Brunner Jr. (drums).